Ravij-p/Talkies/README.md

 10. **Dark Mode**: Switch between light and dark themes for better user experience.
 11. **Search**: Search for users and posts within the platform.

-## Screenshots
-Include some screenshots of your project to give potential users an idea of what the application looks like.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.

-## Acknowledgements
-Special thanks to [Name] for their guidance and support in developing this project, particularly in the areas of user authentication and UI design.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.